Chemical engineer: Employment and salaries

 According to a 2015 salary survey by the American Institute of Chemical Engineers, the median annual salary for a chemical engineer was approximately $127,000.
 The survey was repeated in 2017 and the median annual salary dropped slightly to $124,000.
 The decrease in median salary was unexpected.
 A factor contributing to the decline may be that the 2017 survey was conducted by a different research and analysis firm.
 Median salaries ranged from $70,450 for chemical engineers with fewer than three years of experience to $156,000 for those with more than 40 years in the workforce.

 In the UK, the IChemE 2016 Salary Survey reported a median salary of approximately £57,000, with a starting salary for a graduate averaging £28,350.

 According to 2023 figures, Bayes Business School graduates earn an average of £51,921 within 5 years of graduation, which is the most among UK universities.
 This was followed by the University of Oxford at £49,086 and the University of Warwick at £47,446.

 Gender

-The chemical engineering field has a gender representation gap, similar to other engineering disciplines, with women representing a significantly smaller percentage of the workforce than men.
+The chemical engineering field has a significant gender representation gap, similar to other engineering disciplines, with women representing a significantly smaller percentage of the workforce than men.
 However, in the United States, chemical engineering is one of the engineering disciplines with the highest participation of women, with 35% of students compared with 20% in engineering as of 2024.
 In the UK in 2014, 25% of students starting any degree were women, compared with 15% of students in engineering.
 18.8% of US graduates who responded to a 2015 salary survey were women.

 Some groups and individuals have made efforts to improve conditions and representation for women chemical engineers.
 Women in Chemical Engineering (WIC) is a sub-group of the AIChE that is dedicated to this cause.
 Since 2011, IUPAC has given an annual award for Distinguished Women in Chemistry or Chemical Engineering.

+Occupational outlook

+According to the U.S. Bureau of Labor Statistics, the occupational outlook for chemical engineers between 2024 and 2034 was 3% growth.